ZVMarina/react-test-task-Kanalservice/README.md

 * Selecting the column to filter by
 * Condition selection (equal to, contains, greater than, less than)
 * Field for entering values for filtering
-3. The table contains pagination.
+3. The table contains pagination

 ### Stack